pagkly/Zed/Investopedia3/An Explanation of Positive Economics.md

 An Explanation of Positive Economics
 ## What Is Positive Economics?

 Positive economics uses objective analysis in the study of economics.
 Most economists look at what has happened and what is currently happening in a given economy to form their basis of predictions for the future.
 This process of investigation is positive economics.
-Conversely, a [normative economic](https://www.investopedia.com/terms/n/normativeeconomics.asp) study will base future predictions on value judgments.
+Conversely, a [[normative economic]](https://www.investopedia.com/terms/n/normativeeconomics.asp) study will base future predictions on value judgments.

 #### Positive And Normative Economics

 ## Positive Economics Explained

-The cornerstone of positive economic practice is to look at fact-based [behavioral finance](https://www.investopedia.com/terms/b/behavioralfinance.asp) or economic relationships and the cause and effect interaction to develop economic theories.
+The cornerstone of positive economic practice is to look at fact-based [[behavioral finance]](https://www.investopedia.com/terms/b/behavioralfinance.asp) or economic relationships and the cause and effect interaction to develop economic theories.
 Behavioral economics follows a psychology-based premise that people will make rational financial choices based on the information they find around them.

-Many will refer to this study as "what is" economics due to its use of fact-based determination of thought.
-[Normative economics](https://www.investopedia.com/terms/n/normativeeconomics.asp), then, is called the "what should have been" or "what ought to be" study.
+Many will refer to this study as "what is" economics due to its use of fact-based determination of thought. [[Normative economics]](https://www.investopedia.com/terms/n/normativeeconomics.asp), then, is called the "what should have been" or "what ought to be" study.

 ### Key Takeaways